๐ Free Illinois Landlord Forms

 Security Deposit Return Letter

-Return within 30 days (Cook County) or 45 days (rest of Illinois) with itemized deductions under 765 ILCS 710/1.
+Return within 30 days (Cook County) or 45 days (rest of IL) with an itemized deductions statement under 765 ILCS 710/1.
+Failure to comply can double your liability.

 Security Deposit Interest Notice